-\paragraph{Setup B.} Using the data of \cite{hansenSteinCombinationShrinkage2016a}, I now estimate and simulate a stationary but highly persistent VAR(5) model using the same sample size and number of replications of Setup A. For all methods $p = 5$ lags are used, so that VAR estimators are correctly specified and the issue of model selection can be ignored.
-In this setup it is disappointing to see that IRs computed via cross-validated ridge estimates can show increasing MSE as horizon $h$ grows.
-This is because of two main reasons.
-First, the the chosen setup is, by choice, a very persistent one: the largest root of the VAR(5) DGP is $0.9945$.
-This means that the true IRs may revert to zero only over long horizons, while lag-adapted ridge estimates produce models with lower persistence and thus flatter impulse responses.
-Secondly, the dataset from \cite{hansenSteinCombinationShrinkage2016a} is not normalized, so that some series have comparatively much smaller variance than others.
+\paragraph{Setup B.} Using the data of \cite{hansenSteinCombinationShrinkage2016a}, I estimate and simulate a stationary but highly persistent VAR(5) model using the same sample size and number of replications of Setup A. For all methods, $p = 5$ lags are used, so that VAR estimators are correctly specified.
+In this setup, unlike in the previous experiment, one can clearly notice that impulse responses computed via cross-validated ridge show increasing MSE as horizon $h$ grows.
+There are two main reasons behind this behavior.
+First, the chosen setup features a very persistent data generating process, as the largest root of the underlying VAR model is $0.9945$.
+This means that the true IRFs revert to zero only over long horizons, while lag-adapted ridge estimates yields models with lower persistence and thus flatter impulse responses.
+Secondly, the dataset from \cite{hansenSteinCombinationShrinkage2016a} is not normalized, and the included series have markedly heterogenous variances.
 Since GLS ridge shrinks along covariance-rotated data, shrinkage is adjusted according to each series variance, unlike that baseline ridge estimator $\hat{\bm{\beta}}^R$.
-The MSE for the Fed Fund Rate impulse responses shows that the pointwise difference between baseline and GLS ridge can be extreme for long horizon IRs when the DGP is highly persistent.
-On short horizons, Bayesian estimators perform on par or better than baseline least-squares estimates, while at longer horizons the ranking can be less marked.
+The MSE for the Fed Fund Rate impulse responses shows that the pointwise difference between baseline and GLS ridge can be severe for long horizon IRFs when the DGP is highly persistent.
+On short horizons, Bayesian estimators perform on par or better than baseline least squares estimates, while at longer horizons differences are less stark.
 It is, however, clear that the hierarchical prior BVAR of \cite{giannonePriorSelectionVector2015} shows the overall best results.
-As expected, local projections show degrading performance at larger horizons.
+As in the previous setup, local projections show degrading performance at larger horizons.